May 10, 2012

 Quite the contrary.
 Instead, Raritan created a means to configure intelligent power strips (set the IP address, change time settings, set unique name, turn on SNMP, etc.)—in real-world environments—very rapidly and very easily.
 With minimal effort, a single person can configure hundreds of power strips in a single afternoon.
 The technique is unique and is likely surprising to most clients, so I’d like to take the time in this post to explain its methodology and rationale.

 Many of our clients deploy significant quantities of intelligent power strips, in order to enable better energy management and capacity planning.
 Thus, Raritan is uniquely motivated to help deploy them quickly, because the value of the data provided by intelligent power strips can only be appreciated when the power strips are network-reachable.
 It pains me to visit facilities that have purchased networked power strips (of any brand), where the data center operators have not actually deployed their connectivity features due to reluctance to expend the tedious effort required to network them.
 These facilities are missing the tremendous business and operational value that metered PDUs deliver.

 THE USUAL WAY : Configure Devices with Laptop

 An intelligent power strip is just like any other network appliance.
 And most network appliances are initially configured one of two ways:

 This methodology works fine for a handful of rack power distribution units.
 It is very straightforward and easy to do.
-But for any material number of power strips (even as few as 20), it is quickly becomes mind-numbingly boring (and time-consuming) because the process is “one-to-one”.
-Furthermore, connecting a laptop to each power strip is not at all viable as the quantity of power strips exceeds more than a few dozen: it is simply too slow (at scale).
+But for any material number of power strips (even as few as 20), it quickly becomes mind-numbingly boring (and time-consuming) because the process is “one-to-one”.
+Furthermore, connecting a laptop to each power strip is not at all viable as the number of power strips exceeds more than a few dozen: it is simply too slow (at scale).